 Union labor construction jobs and extension of current operations workforce for 35+ years.

-As part of our commitment to minimizing our impact, Clearway mandates stringent plans to recycle, reuse, and responsibly dispose of equipment when selecting construction partners to manage wind facility repowers.
-Typically, significant amounts of aluminum and cabling are recovered from each turbine.
 Some turbine components, including blades and generators, can be repurposed at other wind farms.
-The scrap metal products are taken to recycling facilities, including facilities located in West Virginia, Virginia, and Pennsylvania.
-The fiberglass blades can be recycled by companies that specialize in fiberglass/carbon fiber waste reclamation, recycling, and transformation services.
+The scrap metal products from Mount Storm are going to a recycling facility in northern Virginia, which will help recover the value of the materials.
+The fiberglass blades will be recycled by a company in fiberglass/carbon fiber waste reclamation, recycling, and transformation services.